 Typical Length of Stay

-The average package is a seven (7) nights / six (6) fishing days, although trips and itineraries of five nights / four days or more can be accommodated.
+The average package is seven (7) nights / six (6) fishing days, although trips and itineraries of five (5) nights / four (4) days or more can be accommodated.
 You can arrive or depart any day of the week, as Tarpon Sands has no preset arrival or departure days.

 Non-Angling Activities and Options

 This is a quiet and remote destination surrounded by a pristine tropical setting, a destination that is best suited for those that want to focus on fishing.
-That said, lodge staff can arrange for nature-based non-angling activities like snorkeling, beachcombing, wildlife viewing, and trips back to the mainland for Mayan ruins and more.
+That said, lodge staff can arrange for nature-based non-angling activities like snorkeling, beachcombing, wildlife viewing, trips back to the mainland for Mayan ruins, and more.
 The beach is outfitted with several chairs, hammocks, a volleyball court, and plenty of shade from the palm trees, making this a great “base camp” for those seeking a private experience and a “make-your-own-fun” type of fly fishing vacation.
-This is a good destination for families if the kids are older and like to explore the beaches, ocean, and do some fishing.
+This is a good destination for families if the kids are older and like to explore the beaches and ocean or do some fishing.

 Internet / Communications